monimiller/personal-site/src/posts/womens-wc-23/womens-wc-23-introduction.md

 within our field, so I hope that this project will be a good example of that concept as well.

-I
+I plan to write a four part article series around this - The Introduction, The Data Wrangling, The Analysis, and The Result.
+This is the first part of that series, and I will link to the other parts as I publish them.

 ## The Data Wrangling

 Every project starts with the data wrangling.
-I found [this]() Kaggle dataset, which was a great starting point.
+I found [this](https://www.kaggle.com/datasets/martj42/womens-international-football-results?select=results.csv) Kaggle dataset, which was a great starting point.
 It records the outcome history of women's international football matches since before the historic 1991 World Cup, which to most is when women's soccer actually began.
 I did some initial data exploration, and then